 At Dytomic, you’ll be part of a team that values creativity, experimentation, and ethics just as much as output.
 We’re rethinking how games are made, from production pipelines to narrative structure, and we’re looking for collaborators who want to do meaningful work in a fast-moving, supportive environment.

-Contribute high-quality character, environment, and promotional art for Pirate Raids using our AI-assisted pipeline.
-You’ll work closely with the art director to bring the world to life while pushing visual quality and consistency across the project.
+Create high-quality character, environment, and promotional art for Pirate Raids using our hybrid AI-assisted pipeline.
+Work with the art director to maintain consistency and visual polish across our mobile collectible card game.

 We offer a limited number of internship positions for individuals who are ready to apply their skills in a real production environment.